Get planning with these amazing bullet journal ideas. They’ll help you to stay in control of your time and get organized!

 Make sure it has 365 squares and fill them up with a color every day.
 Choose what colors represent how well your day went.

-For less successful days, use blue, dark purple, grey and other colder colors.
-A year later you can look back and think what you could’ve done differently.
+For less successful days, use blue, dark purple, grey, and other colder colors.
+A year later you can look back and think about what you could’ve done differently.

 It’ll help you to get to know your body a little bit better and perhaps even change your day-to-day life!